What are tire ratings?

 Some tires are also marked XL.
 This stands for "Extra Load".

 It simply means that the tire has been reinforced to be able to carry heavier loads than standard tires of the same dimension.
-Let’s use the same tyre size : 205/55R16 94V XL.
-In this case the load capacity of this tyre with the same dimension as in our previous example is now 650 kg instead of 615kg.
+Let’s use the same tire size : 205/55R16 94V XL.
+In this case the load capacity of this tire with the same dimension as in our previous example is now 650 kg instead of 615kg.

 Can I switch to a tire with a higher load rating ?

-As mentioned above, the tyre load rating corresponds to a maximum load (in kg) that can be carried by a single tyre.
+As mentioned above, the tire load rating corresponds to a maximum load (in kg) that can be carried by a single tire.

 However “who can do more can do less” and it is of course possible to fit your car with tires that have a higher load rating than the manufacturer’s specification.